 Adoptable rabbits can be found on our adoptable page and petfinder.com.
 We will be doing nail trims/grooming on an individual basis.
+Due to COVID restrictions we are doing adoptions and grooming by scheduling appointments.
 Please email the rescue on our contact page to make arrangements.

 CCRR is currently not accepting new rabbit intakes.
 If you find a stray rabbit, contact your local animal services.